home-assistant/home-assistant.io/source/_integrations/integration.markdown

 Riemann Sum is a approximation of an integral by a finite sum and is therefore intrinsically inaccurate, nonetheless, values can be more or less accurate.

 The integration method defines how to calculate the area under the source sensor when it changes.
-The config max_dt defines when to trigger integration if the source sensor is constant.
+The config max_age defines when to trigger integration if the source sensor is constant.

 ### Trapezoidal